aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 *Label management:*

-- :py:meth:`~aiida.orm.node.Node.label`: get the label of the node.
+- :py:meth:`~aiida.orm.node.Node.label` returns the label of the node.
 The setter method can be used for the update of the label.

-- :py:meth:`~aiida.orm.node.Node._update_db_label_field`: update the label in the database.
+- :py:meth:`~aiida.orm.node.Node._update_db_label_field` updates the label in the database.
 This is used by the setter method of the label.

 *Description management:*